Refer a Friend

 CEO - Beginner UX

 The interaction was really good – I also really appreciated the resources as it was good to go over them after the course.
 Sometimes it’s hard to take all of the information in, having the resources allowed me to do so in my spare time.

 The course has given me food for thought.
 I’m still as in love with UX as before, so that’s good.
 It’s given me ideas for where to find decent resources and how to use them.
 Now that I have completed the course I will be more confident to challenge people’s assumptions when we are building new products, and I feel more confident that this is the right path for me.
 ‘It is better to learn something than to be right’ – I’ll be carrying this phrase with me from now on!

-As a project manager from a development background, now that I have a better understanding of the basics of UX, I can better hire and communicate with UX professionals to make sure the products we put out have good UX.
+As a project manager from a development background, now that I have a better understanding of the basics of UX, I can make more informed hiring decisions and communicate more effectively with UX professionals to make sure the products we put out have optimal UX designs.

 I think my favourite moment on the course was the introduction to creativity exercises.
 As an example, we took a random object and used its properties to generate a much broader range of design references for our service.
 Our object was a silver toy aeroplane that was also a pen and, as a result, we ended up focusing more clearly on whether our service needed to be tangible and what ethos of interaction it would bring for the user.
 We asked different types of questions: Would it be sleek or modular?
 What would the balance of play and function be?

 UX Researcher and Content Strategy - Beginner UX